Scuola Grande di San Rocco

 The Scuola Grande di San Rocco is a building in Venice, northern Italy.
 It is noted for its collection of paintings by Tintoretto and generally agreed to include some of his finest work.

 History

 The building is the seat of a confraternity established in 1478, named after San Rocco, popularly regarded as a protector against plague.
 The members of the "Confraternity of St. Roch" were a group of wealthy Venetian citizens.
-The site they chose for their building is next to the church of San Rocco which houses the remains of the saint.
+The site they chose for their building is next to the church of San Rocco which houses the relics of the saint.

 In January 1515 the project of the building was entrusted to Bartolomeo Bon, although some authorities assign it to his son Pietro Bon.
 In 1524 his work was continued by Sante Lombardo, who, in turn, three years later was replaced by Antonio Scarpagnino.
 Following his death in 1549, the last architect to work on the edifice was Giangiacomo dei Grigi, finishing in September 1560.